Big thank you to Gravastar for sending the P9 to review!

 The first thing that jumps out at me is how well the bass is handled.

-If you’re a regular reader, you’ll know my disdain for the overly boosted mid-bass that nearly all companies fall victim to.
+If you’re a regular reader, you’ll know my disdain for the overly boosted mid-bass that nearly all companies in the consumer realm fall victim to.

 The Sirius Pro is a welcome deviation from this awful trend, and while both the sub and mid-bass are clearly boosted to a degree, I’m never feeling overwhelmed by it.